cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 </configuration>
 ```

 Find below a sample of the log output for the above configuration.
-Again, the actual output is a single line, but it's been formatted for better visualization.
+Again, the actual output is a single line, but it's been formatted for better visualization:

 ```json
 {